aolaria/aolaria/README.md

 # __Hello 🌎!__  __I'm Alejandro Olaria__ - AKA __@aolaria__

-I'm a Software Engineer with over than 5 years of professional programming experience, I've been working as a Back-end developer using Python, Javascript & Go.
+I'm a Software Engineer with over 5 years of professional programming experience, I've been working as a Back-end developer using Python, Javascript & Go.
 Currently I'm a Machine Learning enthusiast & an amateur photograph.

 I've being in love with programming for around 12 years and the love just keep growing :)